Pallas Cat Facts

 The species primarily preys upon wild gerbils, voles, pikas, and partridges.
 It also has a diurnal nature and spends the majority of the day in rock crevices, caves, or marmot burrows.

-Individuals typically hunt late in the afternoon and are not fast runners, so principally hunt as ambush predators.
+Individuals also typically hunt late in the afternoon and are not fast runners, so principally hunt as ambush predators.

 The Pallas Cat also has an average lifespan of roughly 11 years.